 marked completed.
 The students are assigned usernames by the

 The pizza shop admin tells the system when the next pizza is done (they come out of the oven in order), and when a day is done.
 When a day is done, all the orders are complete for that day.

-The pizza shop admin can add and delete toppings and sizes, and set up shop from scratch.
+The pizza shop admin can add and delete toppings and set up shop from scratch.
 Also, the admin should be able to ask for information on all the pizzas ordered so far today that are not yet complete, the “in progress” orders.

 Pizzas are tracked in the system by their status: Preparing just after order is placed, Baked a while later, Finished after receipt by student or end of day.
 Days are tracked by simple day number that is incremented by the admin’s finish-day action.

 This is all about the pizzas ordered for one user.
 We could ask the user “up front” for his/her username, but websites normally allow users to proceed without identifying themselves until an actual order is in the works, so we first display info that doesn’t require knowing the username on the student-welcome page, that is, the choice of toppings and sizes, with a link to order a pizza.
 On the order form, the user selects their username along with the choice of toppings and size.
 When the order is submitted, control returns to the student-welcome page, where now the newly submitted order is displayed as an order for this room, along with all the other elements previously listed for the student-welcome page.
 In fact, the user can identify themselves right on the student-welcome page if they want.

 Actions for Admins